ska-telescope/skampi/README.md

 *Please note that the command `eval $(minikube docker-env)` will point your local docker client at the docker-in-docker for minikube.
 Use this only for building the docker image and another shell for other work.*

-Once your minikube cluster is running, you can deploy SKAMPI using the make target.
-Check that your Minikube is running:
+Once your minikube cluster is running, you can deploy SKAMPI using the `make` commands (see below).
+First check that your Minikube is running:
 ```
-✗ minikube status
+$ minikube status
 minikube
 type: Control Plane
 host: Running